 Revelling in some of the best British seaside, and enjoying lakes, mountains and moorland, the North West is a fascinating area of the country.
-Despite being diverse, it is driveable, and can be explored easily by train or car.
+Despite being diverse and containing some of the most remote things to do in England, it is easily driveable, and can be explored by train or car.

 57. Boat Cruise of Lake Windermere